brendancarey19/Math-214-Capstone/README.md

 The .m file contains the script I wrote to calculate the eigenvaules of the graphs' adjancency matrices.

 All code is my own.
-The algorithm implemented in decoder.cpp is based off of a procedural outline detailed in a paper by tim Roughgarden and Gregory Valiant, which can be found a this link: http://timroughgarden.org/s17/l/l19.pdf
+The algorithm implemented in decoder.cpp is based off of a procedural outline detailed in a paper by Tim Roughgarden and Gregory Valiant, which can be found a this link: http://timroughgarden.org/s17/l/l19.pdf